torvalds/linux/Documentation/media/uapi/v4l/pixfmt-meta-d4xx.rst

 V4L2_META_FMT_D4XX buffers follow the metadata buffer layout of V4L2_META_FMT_UVC with the only difference, that it also includes proprietary payload header data.
-D4xx cameras use bulk transfers and only send one payload per frame, therefore their headers cannot be larger than 255 bytes.
+D4xx cameras use bulk transfers and only send one payload per frame, therefore their headers canyest be larger than 255 bytes.

 Below are proprietary Microsoft style metadata types, used by D4xx cameras, where all fields are in little endian order: